umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 This change only impacts new installs (no change for upgrades).

 The new property value converters are controlled by an `umbracoSettings.config` setting.
-In section `settings/content`, setting `EnablePropertyValueConverters` needs to be present and `true` to activate them.
+In the section `settings/content`, setting `EnablePropertyValueConverters` needs to be present and `true` to activate them.

 ### Database ([U4-9201](https://issues.umbraco.org/issue/U4-9201))

 Umbraco has been using a PetaPoco-managed `UmbracoDatabase` instance since version 7 came out.
 We realized that some of our legacy code still bypassed that mechanism and used parallel, out-of-band database connections, causing issues with transactions.

 The legacy code has been refactored to rely on the `UmbracoDatabase` instance.
-However, because that database is disposed during `EndRequest`, code that ran after it has been disposed may not work anymore.
-This should then be updated to used either an `HttpModule` event that occurs before `EndRequest`, or the new `UmbracoModule.EndRequest` event.
+However, because that database is disposed of during `EndRequest`, the code that ran after it has been disposed may not work anymore.
+This should then be updated to use either an `HttpModule` event that occurs before `EndRequest` or the new `UmbracoModule.EndRequest` event.

 More details are available on [issue 146](https://github.com/kipusoep/UrlTracker/issues/146) on the 301 Redirect Tracker GitHub issue tracker.